mattcree/chef-engineering-test/README.md

-# Chef Engineering Test - SDET
+# Chef Engineering Test - SDE

 Thank you for applying for an Engineering role at Chef.
 The next step in your interview process is the completion of this assignment.
 A